Dionne-Stratton/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+ A stateful component is dependent on it's state object and can change it's own state.
+The component re-renders based on changes to it's state, and may pass down properties of it's state to child components as properties on a props object.

 2. Describe the different phases of the component lifecycle.

+Mounting: When the component is initially created, it gets mounted onto the DOM.
+Updating: Whenever a component’s state or props are changed, it gets re-rendered on the page.
+Unmounting: compontent is removed.

 3. Demonstrate an understanding of class component lifecycle methods.

+Mounting: constructor()

+    Called first and only once when the page loads Used to set initial state

+static getDerivedStateFromProps(nextProps, prevState)

+    Called right before the initial render and all re-renders Rarely used

+render()

+    This is the only required method in a class component.
+    Called every time React updates and commits to the DOM Used for writing JSX for components

+componentDidMount()

+    Called once when component is constructed and gets added to the DOM (right after render).
+    Could be used to fetch data and have it displayed right after rendering is done

+Updating: static getDerivedStateFromProps(nextProps, prevState)

+    Called before every render
+    Rarely used — copy props into state

+shouldComponentUpdate(nextProps, nextState)

+    Returns a boolean — default is set to true
+    Runs immediately before render or when new props and/or state is received by the component.
+    Called before every re-render but not initially Could be used to stop unnecessary re-renders for performance optimization

+render()

+    This is the only required method in a class component.
+    For updates, render() will not be invoked if shouldComponentUpdate() returns false.

+getSnapshotBeforeUpdate(prevProps, prevState)

+    This method is to allow us to capture some properties that are not stored in the state before we render that component. (i.e. if user scrolled to a specific location on the page and you want to store the position and use it later)
+    Called just before React updates and commits new content to the DOM Rarely used but can capture data that may be changing rapidly

+componentDidUpdate(previousProps, previousState, snapshot)

+    Called just after a re-render has finished
+    Used for any DOM updates following a render

+Unmounting: componentWilUnMount()
+  This results in losing the state.

 4. Define stateful logic.

+ Stateful logic is any code that uses state.

 5. Describe how to test a React component with React Testing Library.

+really broad / vague question...
+Are we talking the whole "arrange, act, assert" thing?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.